eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </exclusive-start>
 ```

 The <allocation-taxation> element indicates that an allocation taxation threshold triggered the cycle.
-The  `taxation threshold`is recorded as 1024MB (1,073,741,824), which is half the total memory of the *eden* space (2048 MB), as expected for threshold triggers of global mark cycles and increments.
-For more information taxation thresholds for the `balanced` policy, see [`balanced` examples](vgclog_examples.md#balanced-examples).
+The  `taxation threshold`is recorded as 1024 MB (1,073,741,824), which is half the total memory of the *eden* space (2048 MB), as expected for threshold triggers of global mark cycles and increments.
+For more information about taxation thresholds for the `balanced` policy, see [`balanced` examples](vgclog_examples.md#balanced-examples).

 ```xml
 <allocation-taxation id="1153" taxation-threshold="1073741824" timestamp="2021-02-26T11:17:25.034" intervalms="1931.251" />
 ```

 Details about the start of the global mark GC cycle are recorded by the `<cycle-start>` element.
 The cycle is recorded as type `global mark phase` with an `id=1154`.
-Any subsequent elements associated with this cycle have a `contextid=1154` to match the global mark GC cycle's `id`.
+Any subsequent elements that are associated with this cycle have a `contextid=1154` to match the global mark GC cycle's `id`.
 You can use the `contextid` value to distinguish increments and operations of the global mark GC cycle from the partial cycles that interleave with it.

 ```xml
 <cycle-start id="1154" type="global mark phase" contextid="0" timestamp="2021-02-26T11:17:25.034" intervalms="374365.075" />
 ```

 The cycle begins with the STW subincrement of a global *mark* phase increment.
-The STW subincrement is recorded using the `<gc-start>` element of type `global mark phase`.
+The STW subincrement is recorded by using the `<gc-start>` element of type `global mark phase`.

 ```xml
 <gc-start id="1155" type="global mark phase" contextid="1154" timestamp="2021-02-26T11:17:25.034">